 On March 11, 2020, the World Health Organization declared a pandemic related to the rapidly spreading coronavirus (COVID-19) outbreak, which has led to a global health emergency.
-The full public-health impact of the ongoing pandemic is currently indeterminable and rapidly evolving, and the related health crisis has adversely affected and may continue to adversely affect the global economy, resulting in delays to our commercialization objectives of the PURE EP Systems into 2022.
+The full public-health impact of the pandemic and its ongoing effects continues to evolve, and the related health crisis has adversely affected and may continue to adversely affect the global economy, resulting in delays to our commercialization objectives of the PURE EP Systems into the end of 2022.